 For more information on living in London apartments check out our essential guide to living in London apartments.

 What is council tax?

-Every property in the UK, whether rented or owned, will be subject to council tax - though there are several reasons why a household might be exempt (for example if all of the occupants are students) or be given a discounted rate (if there is only one resident or if one of the residents has a disability).
+Every domestic property in the UK, whether rented or owned, will be subject to council tax, though there are several reasons why a household might be exempt (for example if all of the occupants are students) or be given a discounted rate (if there is only one resident or if one of the residents has a disability).

-The tax varies depending on the market value of the property in 1991 (yes really), taking location and size into account.
-The residence is assigned a council tax band between A and H (with H being the most expensive) - the more valuable the house the higher the tax.
+The amount of council tax you'll pay varies depending on the market value of the property in 1991 (yes really), with adjustments to take into account the property's location and size.
+Each residence is assigned a council tax band between A and H (with H being the most expensive), and generally the more valuable the house the higher the tax.

-These services include the police, fire services, support of the elderly and vulnerable, maintenance of parks and public spaces, street cleaning, bin collections and recycling.
+As well as bin collection and libraries, council tax is used to fund services like the police, fire services, support of the elderly and vulnerable, maintenance of parks and public spaces, street cleaning, and recycling.

-How it’s divided up is up to the local council.
-Council tax makes up for 25% of local council spending, with the rest coming from business rates and central government.
+Each council decides how to divide up their tax income.
+On average, council tax makes up for about 25% of local council spending, with the rest coming from business rates and central government.

 What are council tax bands?